nginxinc/nginx-service-mesh/docs/content/tutorials/kic/ingress-walkthrough.md

 To access the Bookinfo application:

-1. Modify `/etc/hosts` so that requests to `bookinfo.example.com` resolve to NGINX Plus Ingress Controller's public IP address.
+1. Modify `/etc/hosts` so that requests to `bookinfo.example.com` resolve to NGINX Ingress Controller's public IP address.
     Add the following line to your `/etc/hosts` file:

     ```bash